 The ICO is the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
 The ICO is in part responsible for GDPR (General Data Protection Legislation).
-We live in a data driven world and GDPR is here for the benefit of everyone in regards into accessing and influencing how companies use your data.
+We live in a data-driven world and GDPR is here for the benefit of everyone in regards to accessing and influencing how companies use your data.
 This includes advice on nuisance calls, your rights to get copies of your data and have them changes and deleted etc).
 For further information about your personal data rights at the ICO or at ITPro.

 What is a Data Protection Officer

-Data Protection Officers, sometimes referred to as DPO, are responsible for overseeing data protection strategy and implementation to ensure compliance with GDPR requirements.
-The role of the DPO, includes:
+Data Protection Officers sometimes referred to as DPO, are responsible for overseeing data protection strategy and implementation to ensure compliance with GDPR requirements.
+The role of the DPO includes:

 - Educating the company and employees on important compliance requirements

-- Training staff involved in data processing
+- Training staff involved in the data processing

 - Conducting audits to ensure compliance and address potential issues proactively